-To measure the tool length, program the measuring cycle TCH PROBE 31 or TCH PROBE 481 (see also "Differences between Cycles 31 to 33 and Cycles 481 to 483" on page 507).
+To measure the tool length, program the measuring cycle TCH PROBE 31 or TCH PROBE 481 (siehe auch "Differences between Cycles 31 to 33 and Cycles 481 to 483" auf Seite 511).
 Via input parameters you can measure the length of a tool by three methods:

-- If the tool diameter is larger than the diameter of the measuring surface of the TT, you can measure the tool while it is rotating. - If the tool diameter is smaller than the diameter of the measuring surface of the TT, or if you are measuring the length of a drill or spherical cutter, you can measure the tool while it is at standstill. - If the tool diameter is larger than the diameter of the measuring surface of the TT, you can measure the individual teeth of the tool while it is at standstill.
+- If the tool diameter is larger than the diameter of the measuring surface of the TT, you measure the tool while it is rotating. - If the tool diameter is smaller than the diameter of the measuring surface of the TT, or if you are measuring the length of a drill or spherical cutter, you measure the tool while it is at standstill. - If the tool diameter is larger than the diameter of the measuring surface of the TT, you measure the individual teeth of the tool while it is at standstill.